 Walk 1.
 Munlochy village from its foundation to the current day

 The walk begins and ends beside the car park in the centre of the village and does not leave Munlochy.
 We will follow the walk outlined in the leaflet “A Walk around Munlochy Village” which will be available.
 The leaflet was created by local volunteers in 2014 as a project of the Knockbain Community Council and ARCH (Archaeology for Communities in the Highlands).
 Gary Johnston will talk about the Old Mill and the Weather Station at the close of the walk.
-There will also be maps of the village from 1760 onwards.
+There will also be available a folder of village maps since 1776 to trace the development of the village.

 Please register for the walk: E-mail Walk 1 to email@example.com